-Mr. Jacques Du Toit has reviewed and approved the scientific and technical information in the MD&A. Mr. Du Toit, C.Eng., Pr.Eng., MSc.
+Mr. Jacques Du Toit of Tetra Tech, has reviewed and approved the scientific and technical information in the MD&A. Mr. Du Toit, C.Eng., Pr.Eng., MSc.
 Eng., PMP, is an independent qualified person as defined in National Instrument 43-101.